 The intent of this description is to illustrate the types of duties and responsibilities that will be required of positions given this title and should not be interpreted to describe all the specific duties and responsibilities that may be required in any particular position.
 Directly related experience/education beyond the minimum stated may be substituted where appropriate at the discretion of the Appointing Authority.
 Kent State University reserves the right to revise or change job duties, job hours, and responsibilities.

-Applications close: February 28, 2018 Eastern Standard Time
+Applications close: June 21, 2018 Eastern Daylight Time

 Back to search results Apply now Refer a friend